Chatbot for education: How Online School Made $145k with chatbots

 It’s essential to qualify leads before the sales manager call.
 The more sales managers know about the client, the more personalized and targeted consultation is.
 As a result, sales numbers are growing.

-For EDPRO, this was the first taste of chatbots on the site.
+For EDPRO, this was the first taste of a chatbot for educational institutions on the site.
 The CRM team launched them on pages of individual courses and webinars.
 Now the site has about 15 chatbots.

 I’ve known about Dashly for a long time.
 But I decided to connect their tools to our site when I saw case studies Dashly made with similar learning platforms and was impressed by the conversion growth that they achieved with the chatbot.